eigengo/scalad/README.md

 ```

 which can be understood by both clients of endpoints and do not lose their precision when saved in MongoDB.

+Be warned that although Spray JSON will correctly marshall raw `BigInt`s and `BigDecimal`s, MongoDB will silently drop the precision (ScalaD will detect this and create a log for every object that loses precision, so hopefully this is caught at development time).